 The Provost will decide if a review will be undertaken after making a preliminary review of the request to determine whether the request provides one or more sufficient grounds for review.
 In making that decision, the Provost may consult with whomever the Provost decides is appropriate.
 The Provost’s decision on whether to proceed with a formal review is a final decision and will be provided in writing to the requestor.

 If the Provost determines that a formal review is warranted, the Provost will consult as appropriate with the Chair of the Faculty and appoint an ad hoc faculty committee of three senior faculty (naming one as chair) and notify the review requestor of their appointment.
-If the review requestor believes that any of the ad hoc committee members could not participate as an objective fact finder, he or she should write to the Provost in a timely fashion explaining his or her reasons, and the Provost, in his or her discretion, will decide if there is a need for an alternate committee appointment.
+If the review requestor believes that any of the ad hoc committee members could not participate as an objective fact finder, the requestor should write to the Provost in a timely fashion explaining their reasons, and the Provost, in their discretion, will decide if there is a need for an alternate committee appointment.

 The ad hoc committee will review whether the process was adequate and fair, using the preponderance of the evidence (more likely than not) as the standard of review.
 It is not the role of the ad hoc committee to reevaluate the judgment of the merits of the candidate’s promotion or tenure case.

 In order to determine whether the promotion or tenure process was adequate and fair, the Provost will provide a written charge to the ad hoc committee that normally will ask the ad hoc committee to find facts in order to answer the following type of questions, if applicable:

 The ad hoc committee has complete discretion as to the review process it undertakes.
 Upon completion of its fact finding, the ad hoc committee shall report in writing to the Provost its findings and the reasons for those findings.
 These findings should be directly responsive to the questions in the Provost’s charge so the Provost can determine whether the process was adequate and fair.